 3. Schedule time buffers and self-care in your planner.

 Leave a little room each day so you can add or adjust items in your schedule.
-And be sure to block off time each day for some productivity-boosting self-care like a walk outside, talk with a friend or colleague, a little deep breathing, etc.
+And be sure to block off time each day for some productivity-boosting self-care like a walk outside, talking with a friend or colleague, a little deep breathing, etc.

 Monthly Planning Tips

 1. Use your Monthly Planner for budgeting.

 The monthly spreads and note pages are ideal for setting monthly financial goals, tracking bills, saving and spending, and more.

 2. Use your Monthly Planner for work projects.

 Monthly planners are great for planning work projects, calendaring deadlines, meetings and team schedules, setting professional goals, and logging wins.